contentful/contentful-export/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release) [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

-[https://www.contentful.com](Contentful) is a content management platform for web applications, mobile apps and connected devices.
-It allows you to create, edit & manage content in the cloud and publish it anywhere via powerful API.
-Contentful offers tools for managing editorial teams and enabling cooperation between organizations.
+[Contentful](https://www.contentful.com) provides a content infrastructure for digital teams to power content in websites, apps, and devices.
+Unlike a CMS, Contentful was built to integrate with the modern software stack.
+It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship digital products faster.

 This is a command line tool (CLI) that help you backup your published Content Model, Content and Assets or move them to a new Contentful space. _It will support Editor Interfaces, Webhooks and Roles & Permissions in a future version._